matthewboman/WNC-Copwatch/README.md

 ### Requirements
 * Node 9.* (you'll need a version that allows for array/object destructuring)
 * MongoDB (or you can link to ours)
-* A Google Maps API key (only necessary for parser)
+* A Google Maps API key (necessary only for parser)

 We're sharing a remote MongoDB instance.
-You can use your own, but if you'd like access to our database, email [ccrsh@riseup.net](mailto:ccrsh@riseup.net).
+You can use your own for backend development, but if you'd like access to our database, email [ccrsh@riseup.net](mailto:ccrsh@riseup.net).

+API endpoints will be public and documentation provided once the site is beta.

 ## To Do:
-* move database from Mlabs to own server
+* Transfer database from Mlabs to own server
+* Deploy public API

 ### Frontend Application
-* link to wiki
+* Link officers to wiki
-* move selected officer and dates to Vuex store
+* Move selected officer and dates to Vuex store
+* Throttle/Debounce search filter
+* Start application on past month (instead of trying to render all of the data)
+* Theming
+* User feedback when content is loading

 ### Backend Application
-* build spider for automatically downloading .xls
+* Build spider for automatically downloading .xls
-* use database queries to filter instead of filtering the result
-* build API using query strings instead of parameters
-* functors for error handling
+* Get dates to work with querystrings
+* Update cache daily

 ### Configuration
-* set up environment variables
+* Set up environment variables
-* run everything as single command
-* create Docker container
+* Create Docker container

 ## Known Issues